The Teachings of Li Wang Ho

 3. Envy.
 This dreadful state of mind is the characteristic of the meanly ones.
 They are even lower than the materialists, for they have added a more deadly attribute to that state by reason of their envious predisposition.
 They lack harmony, which is an essential part of evolution, on account of their spiteful jealousies of other people's possessions, wits, and happiness; they have no freedom within themselves, as they are fettered down by their lack of goodwill and understanding.
 They are without confidence in their own powers to achieve the same elevation as those upon whom they look with green and squinting eyes; and they are utterly unbalanced and treacherous in their natures and unworthy to mix with their fellow-beings.

 4. Pride.
 This is an altogether unpardonable Sin and shows an utter absence of Intelligence and Appreciation of the Benevolence of the Gods.
 For it is only They who can bestow that of which man, in his stupidity, is so proud.
-And not only that; but they do not realize that their unworthy pride is as much an illusion as the things on which they pride themselves.
+And not only that; but they do not realise that their unworthy pride is as much an illusion as the things on which they pride themselves.
 For this reason the Gods make sometimes a last effort to guide this erring type of person, by taking away and completely destroying that of which he is so pompously proud; and all he has been given dominion over will be as a blast of icy wind from the North which will freeze him with terror at his loss.

 5. Hatred.
 This is a condition of mind on an even lower scale than envy and pride.
 He who hates will lose Life, Peace and Happiness.
 When he has lost these blessings he will be as a fish in a nearly dried-up river—panting for the life-giving waters of Love, and slowly suffocating for lack of the rays of that kindly Inner Sun of Goodwill that should shine from the hearts of all men.
 Until he has learned to forego hatred—no matter what the cause—and has learned the virtue of Non-Resistance, he will be burning amidst the fierce flames of an everlasting fire, which sears without consuming the victim.